 The company's office building was revalued on 31 December 2016 by independent professionally qualified valuers.
 The valuation was conducted by a firm of architects.
 The book value of the property was adjusted to the revaluation and the resultant surplus, was credited to the revaluation reserve (refer to Note 19).
+As at 31 December 2017, the directors consider that the fair value of the property has not changed materially since 31 December 2016, when the valuation was performed.

-The company is required to analyse non-financial assets carried at fair value by level of the fair value hierarchy within which the recurring fair value measurements are categorised in their entirety (level 1, 2 or 3).
+The company is required to analyse non-financial assets carried at fair value by level of the fair value hierarchy within which the recurring fair value measurements are categorised in their entirety (Level 1, 2 or 3).
 The different levels of the fair value hierarchy have been defined as fair value measurements using:

-- Quoted prices (unadjusted) in active markets for identical assets (level 1); - Inputs other than quoted prices included within level 1 that are observable for the asset, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2); - Inputs for the asset that are not based on observable market data (that is, unobservable inputs) (level 3).
+- Quoted prices (unadjusted) in active markets for identical assets (Level 1); - Inputs other than quoted prices included within Level 1 that are observable for the asset, either directly (that is, as prices) or indirectly (that is, derived from prices) (Level 2); - Inputs for the asset that are not based on observable market data (that is, unobservable inputs) (Level 3).

-The recurring property fair value measurement at 31 December 2016 uses significant unobservable inputs and is accordingly categorised within level 3 of the fair valuation hierarchy.
+The recurring property fair value measurement at 31 December 2017 uses significant unobservable inputs and is accordingly categorised within Level 3 of the fair valuation hierarchy.

 The company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2016.
+There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2017.

-A reconciliation from the opening balance to the closing balance of non-financial assets for recurring fair value measurements categorised within level 3 of the value hierarchy, is reflected in the table above and in the notes to the financial statements.
+A reconciliation from the opening balance to the closing balance of non-financial assets for recurring fair value measurements categorised within Level 3 of the value hierarchy, is reflected in the table above and in the notes to the financial statements.